huy005/kurinikku-api-pj/README.md

 13/Locked or Unlocked Users:

-\*Note: Accepts or cancels the schedule with the relative doctor
+\*Note: Accepts or cancels the schedule with the corresponding doctor
 Works with JWT(Token)
 isActive(0:Locked, 1:Unlocked)